 Gemma started with Tūtaki in March 2019 as a Social Worker working with Youth.
 Gemma helps young people work through things that aren’t working well for them in their lives and together they come up with different ways to tackle these challenges.

-I completed my Bachelor of Social Practice at Unitec in Auckland in 2014, which included completing placements both in the youth sector with He Wero O Nga Wahine Teen Parent Unit and Village Sports Academy.
-My family and I relocated to Stratford in 2016 where I first worked with Barnardos for a few years before swapping to Tūtaki to work closer to home and go back to the youth sector where most of my experience has been based.
+She completed my Bachelor of Social Practice at Unitec in Auckland in 2014, which included completing placements both in the youth sector with He Wero O Nga Wahine Teen Parent Unit and Village Sports Academy.
+She relocated with her family to Stratford in 2016 where she first worked with Barnardos for a few years before swapping to Tūtaki to go back to the youth sector where most of my experience has been based.